varun19gautam/srizon-facebook-album/readme.txt

 = Pro Version =
 Pro version shows All the images from each album and all the album vovers from each gallery.
 Image descriptions are also fetched for showing as image caption on lightbox.
+You can also include/exclude albums in gallery view in pro version

 * Go to: http://www.srizon.com/wordpress-plugin/srizon-facebook-album to get the pro version